 I resigned that I would turn at the next road and hopefully find a gas station soon after.

 That road never came.

-The day ended after 12 hours of driving solo.
+The day ended after 12 hours of driving solo through the Black Hills, lost and afraid.
 My hands cramped from gripping the steering wheel with nervous fear and my red eyes were burning.

 Which brings me back to a little black cat, named Mad Max.

 Mad Max’s story was certainly more of a life or death dire situation on those roads than mine was.
 But for the unlucky feline, he didn’t have the cognitive choices I did.
 I shudder to think what could have happened to him during his time wandering the hills.